 The company's hardware products include the iPhone smartphone, the iPad tablet computer, the Mac PC, the iPod portable media player, the Apple Watch smartwatch, the Apple TV digital media player, and the AirPods wireless earbuds.
-Apple's software includes the macOS, iOS the iTunes media player, the Safari web browser and the iLife and iWork creativity and productivity suites.
-Its online services include the iTunes Store, the iOS App Store, Mac App Store, Apple Music, iMessage, and iCloud.
+Apple's software includes the macOS, iOS the iTunes media player, the Safari web browser, and the iLife and iWork creativity and productivity suites.
+Its online services include the iTunes Store, the iOS App Store, the Mac App Store, Apple Music, iMessage, and iCloud.

 History of Apple

-The history of everyone’s favourite start-up is a tech fairytale with one garage, three friends - Steve Jobs, Steve Wozniak, Ronald Wayne and their wild passion to do something big.
+The history of everyone’s favorite start-up is a tech fairytale with one garage, three friends - Steve Jobs, Steve Wozniak, Ronald Wayne, and their wild passion to do something big.
 The two Steves attended the Homebrew Computer Club together; a computer hobbyist group that gathered in California's Menlo Park from 1975.
 Woz produced the first computer with a typewriter-like keyboard and the ability to connect to a regular TV as a screen.
 Later christened the Apple I, it was the archetype of every modern computer hand-built entirely by Wozniak.

 It was sold as a motherboard (with CPU, RAM, and basic textual-video chips)—a base kit concept.
 The approach was to make something simpler for the rest of us.
 A philosophy even reflected today in Apple’s products.
 The Apple I went on sale in July 1976 and was market-priced at $666.66 ($2,995 in 2019 dollars, adjusted for inflation).

 According to the biography of Steve Jobs, the name was conceived by Jobs after he returned from an apple orchard.
-He apparently thought the name sounded “fun, spirited and not intimidating.”
+He apparently thought the name sounded “fun, spirited, and not intimidating.”
 The name also likely benefitted by beginning with an A, which meant it would be nearer the front of any listings.

 Apple Computer, Inc. was incorporated on January 3, 1977, without Wayne, who had left and sold his share of the company back to Jobs and Wozniak for $800 only twelve days after having co-founded Apple.
 Multimillionaire Mike Markkula provided essential business expertise and funding of $250,000 during the incorporation of Apple.